americanexpress/unify-jdocs/readme.md

 object or a leaf node.
 In case any such case is encountered, an exception is thrown and the operation aborted.

 **CAUTION** -> In case of an exception encountered, whatever merges have been carried out into the from document will remain so and the document will not be reverted back.
 Ideally if both are typed documents, this should not occur.
 Even then if the application wants the document to be reverted, it should first create a copy of the to document, try the merge into that first and then if it succeeds, carry it out in the first document.

-This feature of merge is used extensively in scenarios where the master document is given to clients as a read only document and along with it, an empty document (called a fragment) is provided.
-Whatever the client has to update into the master, it writes into the fragement and returns the fragment to the caller.
-The caller then merges the fragment into the main master document.
+This feature of merge is used extensively in scenarios where the main document is given to clients as a read only document and along with it, an empty document (called a fragment) is provided.
+Whatever the client has to update into the main, it writes into the fragement and returns the fragment to the caller.
+The caller then merges the fragment into the main document.
 This gives programs the ability to record incremental updates to a document and later build mechanism to play them back to see how the updates occurred.

 ---